Brandenburgers: Operations

-The night before the Invasion of Poland (Plan White) in September 1939, small groups of German special forces dressed in civilian clothes crossed the Polish border to seize key strategic points before dawn on the day of the invasion.
+The night before the invasion of Poland (Plan White) in September 1939, small groups of German special forces dressed in civilian clothes crossed the Polish border to seize key strategic points before dawn on the day of the invasion.
 This made them the first special operations unit to see action in the Second World War.
 Freikorps Ebbinghaus engaged in atrocities against Poland's population and its captured PoWs.
 On 4 September, members of the Freikorps Ebbinghaus executed 17 people at Pszczyna, among them Boy Scouts from the town's secondary schools.
 They also tortured 29 citizens of Orzesze before executing them.
-On 8 September 1939, in the upper Silesian city, Siemanowice, they executed 6 Poles and then on 1 October 1939, shot 18 people in Nowy Bytom.
+On 8 September 1939, in the upper Silesian city of Siemanowice, they executed six Poles and then on 1 October 1939, shot 18 people in Nowy Bytom.
 Larger massacres were carried out in Katowice, where hundreds of people were executed.
 Within two weeks of the invasion of Poland, Ebbinghaus had "left a trail of murder in more than thirteen Polish towns and villages".

-On 15 December 1939 the company was expanded and re-designated as the Brandenburg Battalion.
+On 15 December 1939, the company was expanded and re-designated as the Brandenburg Battalion.
 After its formation, the soldiers of the new special unit were initially employed to protect the Romanian oil fields and later chrome ore supplies from Turkey.
 The battalion consisted of four companies, organised along linguistic lines: